5HR3D/5HR3NOGRAPH/README.md

   </ul>
   <li>Base64</li>
   <li>Format Preserving Encryption</li>
+  <li>Hashes (Coming soon)</li>
   <li>5HR3code</li>
     </ul>
     <br>..for more info check out option "04" by executing file crypto.py.
     <h1 align="center">---</h1>

+# Steganography (coming soon)
+Steganography, here; uses the famous LSB method.
+This technique works by replacing some of the information in a given pixel with information from the data in the media file.
+LSB embedding is performed on the least significant bit(s).
+This reduces the variation colors that the embedding creates.<br><br>
+It hides almost anything in anything.
+Yup..
+It is what it is ;)

 Contact:<br>
 Mail: its5hr3d@protonmail.com<br>Or: https://linktr.ee/5HR3D